 Take note of how Peter spoke of women and men in the plural, not singular.
 An accurate, and far less biased translation of 1 Peter 3:1-7 would therefore be this:

-In like manner, the women, be you all subject to your own men, that even if any are disobedient to the word, through the behavior of the women, without a word they will be won over having beheld your pure behavior in fear.
+Likewise the women, those being subject [hypotassomenai] to your own men, so that and if any are disobedient to the word, through the up-turning of the women, without a word they will be won over having beheld your pure behavior in fear.

 Who should not be the outwardly plaiting of hair and putting around of things of gold, or the dressing of garments of the world…

-but rather the Secret Man of the heart [Christ], in the incorruptible Gentle and Tranquil Spirit, who is before God, of great cost
+but rather the Secret Man of the heart, in the incorruptible Meek and Tranquil Spirit, who is before Theos, of great cost.

-The men, in like manner, dwelling [colonizing jointly] with them, according to knowledge, as to a weaker vessel — to the woman– imparting honour, as also being joint-heirs of the grace of life, that your prayers be not hindered.
+The men, likewise, dwelling [colonizing jointly] with them, according to knowledge, as to a weaker vessel — to the woman– imparting honor, as also being joint-heirs of the grace of life, that your prayers be not hindered.

 1 Peter 3:7 literal